Prince Hot 100 List - October '11

 What Lilien cited as her best win last month demonstrated that all the extra attention proved successful for her.
 Lilien competed in the aptly named Back to School, Back to Tennis and encountered three-star seventh grader Lena Sweiss in the finals. "[She] had much more tournament experience than I had and was a tough competitor," Lilien said.
 She won the first set, 6-4, lost the second 3-6 - but came back to take the match and the championship with a 10-4 tiebreaker.

 Lilien also won the consolation event in the New Mexico Lobo Cup, pushing her record for the month of September to 8-1.
-Her performance lifted her ranking nearly 100 spots on the Babolat College Recruiting Lists - and placing her number one in the Prince Hot 100 this month.
+Her performance lifted her ranking nearly 100 spots on the Babolat Class Rankings - and placing her number one in the Prince Hot 100 this month.

 In addition to tennis, Lilien plays golf and has also competed in swimming and enjoys skiing and ice-skating.
 "I don't have as much time to play these other sports anymore, but I still enjoy them," Lilien said.

 She also maintains a high level of academic success.
 She appeared on Rancho Solano Private School's honor roll last year, and she received the President's Award for Education Excellence.

 As a sixth grader, Lilien has plenty of time to evaluate college choices, but she already has some requirements in mind.
 She hopes to attend a college with both strong academics and a top tennis team.
 "Stanford University would be a great place to end up!"
 Lilien said.